sysbloat/Lsrcr-Redesign/README.md

 10. Once the commit command runs successfully, run `git push origin master`.
 This will "push" your commited changes to your repository, effectively "updating it".

-11. Once you've pushed your changes, get back to the [**original repository in Github**](https://github.com/sysbloat/Lsrcr-Redesign/) and click on the "New pull request" button.
-Select the original master branch as the base, and your own repo's branch as the compare target, and create a pull request.
+11. Once you've pushed your changes, get back to your [**copy repository in Github**](https://github.com/YOUR_USERNAME/Lsrcr-Redesign/) (use a valid link).
+You'll see that on the "latest commit" line, there'll be a notice that says that your branch is "X" commits ahead of my branch (sysbloat/master).
+You may want to review your changes below, and then click "Pull request".

-12. That's it, from that point on you will have published a suggestion.
-Other people will be free to comment on it, etc. It will be tagged according to its status (accepted, review, denied, etc.) but this is more of a developer intended feature.
+12. You'll be taken to a screen that asks for a description of the changes and a title.
+As long as the commit message you used was fine, you shouldn't need a specific description. **Make sure the tickbox next to "Allow edits from maintainers" is enabled.** Once this is done, click "Create Pull Request".

+13. You're done, your suggestion is up for review of everyone.
+Can keep rechecking to see the status for it, and you'll be notified when people tag you in responses.
 Thanks for taking the time to make a suggestion!

 ### Commenting on a suggestion